dhellmann/pymotw-3/source/collections/counter.rst

 ``Counter`` supports three forms of initialization.
-Its constructor can be called with a sequence of items, a dictionary containing keys and counts, or using keyword arguments mapping string names to counts.
+Its constructor can be called with a sequence of items, a dictionary containing keys and counts, or using keyword arguments that map string names to counts.

 .. literalinclude:: collections_counter_init.py